HeadWaters Resort & Casino in Norfolk

 The resort will be near Norfolk’s popular and revitalized Waterside District on the Elizabeth River, which is a tributary of Chesapeake Bay.

 Tennessee billionaire and casino-gaming veteran Jon Yarbrough has teamed with the Pamunkey Tribe on the project.

-HeadWaters Resort & Casino in Norfolk will create 2,000 temporary construction jobs as part of an anticipated groundbreaking in 2021.
+HeadWaters Resort & Casino in Norfolk will create 2,000 temporary construction jobs.
 Additionally, the casino will fill 2,500 permanent, full-time positions as it nears opening.
-A temporary casino will open in 2023.
+A temporary casino will open in 2023 or 2024.

 In addition to a boost in tourism, the City of Norfolk contends Pamunkey Casino Resort Norfolk will bring the following benefits: